brockbonjo/Pickup-Sports-App/readme.md

 # Pickups

 As we age and get away from our childhood practices, it becomes harder and harder to find people to stay fit and have fun with.
-Pickups was designed to keep us close to the group activities we love and help bring neighbors together.
+Pickups was designed to keep us close to the group activities we love and help bring neighbors together!

 We built our app to cater to people like: